Cumulative global losses to 419 crime were reported in 1996 to be US$ 5 Billion, and to be well over US$ 100 Billion today.

 One would think this supposed fund of hundreds of millions of dollars recovered from 419ers could be used to pay Court Ordered Restitutions promptly, with the EFCC subsequently replenishing the pool as it recovers monies from the convicted 419er in the case, or from unclaimed monies recovered from other 419ers, but no common-sense move like that has been made as yet....
 So this ostensible pool of hundreds of millions of dollars must be "parked" at Central Bank of Nigeria or somewhere (hopefully intact and perhaps even earning interest) helping no victims of 419 at all to date....
 And of course these monies should be available to be repatriated to victims of 419.
 After all, the monies belong to victims of 419 - not to the EFCC nor the Nigerian Government.
 We're thrilled if the EFCC and the Nigerian Government recovered this money, but they don't get to KEEP it.....
 That is the 419 Coalition view, in any case.

-Ultrascan Advanced Global Investigations, a Netherlands - based firm which has been studying 419 matters since the mid -1990's, has prepared a report titled 419 Advance Fee Fraud Statistics each of the last several years, through 2013.
+Ultrascan Advanced Global Investigations, a Netherlands - based firm which has been studying 419 matters since the mid -1990's, has prepared reports on 419 Advance Fee Fraud Statistics for several years.
 These stats are based on Ultrascan's in-house investigations and include, by nation: number of 419 rings; number of 419ers; income of the 419ers (the amount of losses by victims to the 419ers); and additional data.
 419 Coalition view is that these stats present a reasonably conservative and realistic look at the extent and magnitude of 419 criminal operations worldwide.
-Ultrascan accompanied their compilation of 419 Statistics for 2005 with a Press Release that still serves as an excellent short summary of the modes of 419er operations.
-It stresses the need for Centralized counter-419 operations by country and for simplified reporting of 419 by country in order to control it.

 Most in English, but also some in French, German, Spanish, Portuguese, and Other languages